Sirinrada/Portfolio/README.md

 ## SUMMARY

-Master’s degree in Computer Science with experience in data analytics, machine learning, and NLP research.
-Proficient in Python, SQL, Power BI, and Tableau, with strong presentation and crossfunctional collaboration skills.
-Completed research on personality traits using data analytics, applying machine learning techniques to assess individual differences based on language use.
-Conducted a project analyzing historical sales data to forecast future demand.
-Committed to transforming complex data into actionable business strategies.
+Analytical and proactive Business Analyst & Data Analyst with a Master’s degree in Computer Science from Thammasat University.
+I specialize in translating business needs into actionable data insights and system requirements.
+My background includes teaching, research publication (ICASD 2023), and multiple data-driven projects such as customer segmentation (RFM), credit risk prediction (XGBoost), and sales forecasting.

+Skilled in Python, SQL, Power BI, and system analysis tools (DFD, ER diagram, BPMN), I apply both technical and communication skills to drive stakeholder alignment and data-informed decisions.
+I have experience working in agile environments and excel in building dashboards, writing user stories, and delivering end-to-end data solutions.

+Actively seeking opportunities to contribute to organizations that value evidence-based decision-making and digital transformation.

 ## Table of Contents